xiaoyu-wu/page/index.markdown

   - image_path: /assets/images/mask.jpg
     alt: "mask"
     title: "Why are they racist?"
     excerpt: 'Many racist bills have been proposed, disguised as concerns over national security.
 However, their true intention stems from fear and hatred.
-These bills unjustly target innocent civilians, stripping them of fair treatment and equal privileges.'
+These bills unjustly target innocent civilians, stripping them of fair treatment and equal rights.'
     url: "/facts/"
     btn_label: "Learn FACTS.
 And find out how ridiculous those bills are"
     btn_class: "btn--primary"
 feature_row4:
   - image_path: /assets/images/fist.jpg
     alt: "placeholder image 2"
-    title: "How can I fight?"
+    title: "How can I defend my rights?"
     excerpt: 'Yes, everybody counts and your community needs you.
 No need to do everything.
 Just open the link and do ONE thing today!'
     url: "/fight/"
-    btn_label: "FIGHT!"
+    btn_label: "Act now!"
     btn_class: "btn--primary"
 ---